 Accretion refers to the growth in value for an investor or a company through organic means or through a transaction.
 This concept is closely looked and analyzed in the bond market and with relation to mergers and acquisitions.

-In the context of M&A, accretion is referred to as the increase in the company’s earnings posts the transaction.
-For example, if the company has an EPS of 1$ and after acquiring the EPS rose to 1.30$, then the acquisition would be referred to like 30% accretive.
-In accounting terms, accretion expense is expense created when the present value (PV) of a financial instrument is updated.
+In the context of M&A, accretion is the increase in the company’s earnings after the transaction.
+For example, if the company has an EPS of 1$.
+After acquiring the EPS rose to 1.30$, the acquisition would be referred to as 30% accretive.
+In accounting terms, accretion expense creates when the Present Value (PV) of financial instrumentsFinancial InstrumentsFinancial instruments are certain contracts or documents that act as financial assets such as debentures and bonds, receivables, cash deposits, bank balances, swaps, cap, futures, shares, bills of exchange, forwards, FRA or forward rate agreement, etc. to one organization and as a liability to another organization and are solely taken into use for trading purposes. is updated.
 Accretion in corporate finance is the actual value created in a particular transaction.
 The deal will always be accretive if the acquirer’s PE ratioPE RatioThe price to earnings (PE) ratio measures the relative value of the corporate stocks, i.e., whether it is undervalued or overvalued.
-It is calculated as the proportion of the current price per share to the earnings per share. is greater than the PE ratio of the target including the acquisition premiumAcquisition PremiumAcquisition premium is the excess amount paid by the acquirer over the actual value of the target firm to close the deal during a corporate takeover.
+It is calculated as the proportion of the current price per share to the earnings per share. is greater than the PE ratio of the target, including the acquisition premiumAcquisition PremiumAcquisition premium is the excess amount paid by the acquirer over the actual value of the target firm to close the deal during a corporate takeover.
 It is the difference between the purchase consideration and the target company's pre-merger value..

 Accretion in Bond Market